 Chores for Kids by Skill Set

-And, if I have it written as “one-step instructions,” I am assuming that the parent or caregiver is going to do the other steps.
+And, if I have it written as “one-step instructions,” I assume that the parent or caregiver will do the other steps.

 For example, if the task is “picking up toys,” then I assume that the adult has a bin or closet that they are pointing to, so the child knows where to put it.

-• Peeling of fruits like banana and orange.
+- Peeling of fruits like bananas and oranges.

 Examples of Multi-Step Chores